 You can top-water them, but it can be quite logistically challenging.
 Mine are quite large compared to the pot, so soaking them is easier, and ensures that the soil is thoroughly moistened.

 Peace lilies are well known for not liking tap water, but I've never had a problem with crispy tips (literally not one).
 My peace lilies tend to get old aquarium water or rainwater, but they've occasionally had tap water and not complained.

-I treat the water with an aquarium conditioner (my boyfriend the fish expert highly recommends this one from Seachem)
+I treat the water with an aquarium conditioner (my boyfriend the fish expert highly recommends Seachem Prime)

 Rainwater will also work just fine.
 I don’t use distilled water so I can’t comment.

 Can you put peace lilies in LECA?

 When my lily was ousted from the tank (THANKS DAVE), I decided to put it in LECA.
-I had leca and a pot (this one from Lechuza) ready to go, and the lily had water roots so it all worked out well.
+I had leca and a pot ready to go, and the lily had water roots so it all worked out well.

 I actually had a tiny peace lily in soil (originally in the same pot as the aquarium one, but it hadn’t grown nearly as much) so I washed off the soil and put that in too.
 They’re all doing really well.